As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

 Element #1: Costliness

 Marketing techniques such as paid social and TV ads rarely come cheap.

 Obviously, the higher the spend the better the reach, but they’re not always accessible for smaller brands; that's before we even think about print ads and billboards.

-Smaller businesses are looking for more cost-effective ways of doing marketing, which is why traditional advertising is often out of the question for them.
+Smaller businesses need more cost-effective ways of marketing their brand which is why traditional advertising is often out of the question for them.

 Element #2: Difficult to measure results

-While using UGC offers access to a wide variety of metrics, many traditional marketing techniques - such as TV and printed ads - don't facilitate such insights.
+While using UGC offers access to a wide variety of metrics, many traditional marketing techniques – such as TV and print ads – don't facilitate such insights.

 Element #3: Time-consuming

 A constant struggle marketers face is to find ways that’ll give them more for less.